 reason with human-like flexibility.

-My research interests lie in machine learning and computer vision, with an emphasis on visual reasoning.
+My research interests lie in machine learning and computer vision, with an emphasis on developing machines that can reason about the visual world with human-like flexibility and adaptability.

 Stanford CS 231N.
 Deep Learning for Computer Vision.